Regional Water Quality Control Plant

 Construction efforts would also include maintenance for the existing 52-year old outfall pipe, and pump replacement for effluent discharged to nearby Renzel Marsh adjacent to East Bayshore Road.
 Together, these projects would ensure reliable transport of treated effluent under projected climate change and sea level rise scenarios.
 Both projects are recommendations of the Long Range Facilities Plan (LRFP), completed in October 2012 and accepted by Council in July 2012 (Staff Report ID 2914).

-- Resolution No. 9630.
-Resolution of the Council of the City of Palo Alto Approving the inancial Assistance Application to the State Water Resources Control Board for Capital Improvement Projects Applicable to the Regional Water Quality Control Plant
+Resolution No. 9630.
+Resolution of the Council of the City of Palo Alto Approving the financial Assistance Application to the State Water Resources Control Board for Capital Improvement Projects Applicable to the Regional Water Quality Control Plant

 The Laboratory’s primary function is to provide analytical services to the water quality control plant in compliance with Palo Alto’s NPDES permit.
 We provide additional services to the water transmissions department which includes analyzing Palo Alto’s potable water supply.
 We are accredited by ELAP in the following fields of testing: volatile organic, inorganic, toxic elements and microbiology.
 We follow a variety of methodology including 40 CFR part 136, Standard Methods and EPA in accordance with State and Federal Regulations for wastewater, sludge, and potable water.

-Our laboratory staff hold analyst certifications from CWEA including; three Grade IVs.
-The lab consists of 3 lab technicians, 3 chemists, 1 Sr chemist and 1 manager of laboratory services.
+Our laboratory staff hold analyst certifications from CWEA, including three Grade IVs.
+The lab consists of 3 lab technicians, 2 chemists, 2 senior chemists and 1 lab Manager.

 Primary instrumentation on site include: GCMS and ICPMS.